guimarczewski/modern-data-stack-engdadosacademy/README.md

 - Extração no airbyte
     - Conectar origens - MongoDB e MySQL
     - Criar as entidades no snowflake através do script base da documentação
+    - Create a dedicated read-only Airbyte user with access to all tables needed for replication
     - Conectar o destino no snowflake
     - Criar as conexões do airbyte associando as origens ao destino
     - Testar conexões